Property for Sale in Somerset, KY

 Somerset remained an isolated farming community until the early 1950s when the United States Army Corps of Engineers established Wolf Creek Dam and Lake Cumberland.
 These attractions have attracted many new Somerset home buyers who enjoy the lake's location near many of Kentucky's most popular fishing, hiking and waterskiing spots.
 They have also attracted many new residents who enjoy Somerset's relaxed lifestyle and friendly neighborhoods.
 As a result, it is easy to see why the demand for Somerset homes for sale continues to grow each year.

-Somerset Is Home to Many Fun Attractions: Most homes for sale in Somerset are located near many attractions that are fun to explore.
+Somerset Is Home to Many Fun Attractions: Most real estate for sale in Somerset KY is located near many attractions that are fun to explore.
 Some of these attractions include the Children's Botanical Garden of South Central Kentucky, Mill Springs Battlefield National Cemetery, and several wineries including Sinking Valley Winery.

 Moreover, the Somerset Family Fitness Center offers Somerset home buyers many recreational activities.
 Some of these activities include swimming lessons, fitness classes, youth summer camps and several youth sports programs.